wulsic/android_vendor_samsung_nevisp/README.md

-android_vendor_samsung_nevispcm11
+android_vendor_samsung_nevisp
 =================================

-Galaxy Fame Cm11 Vendor Folder
+Galaxy Fame Vendor Folder

+This is a unified vendor folder meant for all android versions.